 (h) The insolvency or dissolution of the Agent.

-(i) The discontinuance of business by Lightyear.
+(i) The discontinuance of business by Hemp Logic.

-6.3 Upon any expiration or termination of this Agreement, the Agent shall immediately return to Lightyear any and all manuals, reference information, policies and procedures, rate and commission plans and similar information and documents and all copies of any Lightyear software furnished to Agent.
+6.3 Upon any expiration or termination of this Agreement, the Agent shall immediately return to Hemp Logic any and all manuals, reference information, policies and procedures, rate and commission plans and similar information and documents and all copies of any Hemp Logic software furnished to Agent.

-6.4 The Agent shall receive commissions during the term of this Agreement and for a period of one (1) year from the expiration or termination of this Agreement unless the Agent was terminated pursuant to Article 6.2 of this Agreement, in which case, Agent's right to commissions terminates immediately upon written notice from Lightyear.
+6.4 The Agent shall receive commissions during the term of this Agreement and for a period of one (1) year from the expiration or termination of this Agreement unless the Agent was terminated pursuant to Article 6.2 of this Agreement, in which case, Agent's right to commissions terminates immediately upon written notice from Hemp Logic.

 Article 7